-Table 1 Types of bilingual programmes
+Table 1: Types of bilingual programs

-Weak forms of education for bilingualism Type of programme Typical type of child Language of the classroom Societal and educational aim Aim in language outcome Submersion (structured immersion) Language minority Majority language Assimilation Monolingualism Transitional bilingual programme Type I Language minority Moves from minority to majority language Assimilation Relative monolingualism Mainstream with foreign language teaching Majority language with L2/foreign language lessons Limited enrichment Limited bilingualism 9 Strong forms of education for bilingualism and biliteracy Immersion bilingual education Language majority Bilingual with initial emphasis on L2 Pluralism and enrichment Bilingualism and biliteracy Transitional bilingual programme Type II Language majority Moves from majority language (not high status outside the speakers) to a high-status language Pluralism, maintenance, enrichment and economic reasons Bilingualism and biliteracy Maintenance/ heritage or community languages Language minority Bilingual with emphasis on L1 Maintenance, pluralism and enrichment Bilingualism and biliteracy Two-way/dual language Mixed language minority and majority or just minority Minority and majority Maintenance, pluralism and enrichment Bilingualism and biliteracy to provide a broader framework within which South Pacific educators can consider language-in-education policies.
-For each type, where it is possible, as well as helpful, implications are drawn for (1) educational authorities, (2) schools, (3) teachers, (4) parents, (5) students, and (6) for the type of materials required in classrooms.
-Some of the programmes discussed talk about minority children but this term is not used in the SP countries.
-Part of the reason for not talking about them - and there are small pockets of minority children in many countries, as mentioned earlier - is that major educational issues have to do with majority children also.
+WEAK FORMS OF EDUCATION FOR BILINGUALISM Type of program Typical type of child Language of the classroom Societal and educational aim Aim in language outcome Submersion (Structured immersion) Language minority Majority language Assimilation Monolingualism Transitional Bilingual Program Type I Language minority Moves from minority to majority language Assimilation Relative monolingualism Mainstream with foreign language teaching Language minority Majority language with L2/foreign language lessons Limited enrichment Limited bilingualism DUCATION FOR BILITERACY Immersion bilingual BILITERACY Bilingual with Pluralism and Bilingualism and education majority initial emphasis on L2 enrichment biliteracy Transitional Bilingual Program Type II Language Majority Moves from majority language (not high status outside the speakers) to a high status language Pluralism, maintenance, enrichment and economic reasons Bilingualism and biliteracy Maintenance/heritage or community languages Language minority Bilingual with emphasis on L1 Maintenance, pluralism and enrichment Bilingualism and biliteracy Two-way/Dual language Mixed language minority and majority OR just minority Minority and majority Maintenance, pluralism and enrichment Bilingualism and biliteracy

-Source: adapted from C. Baker (1996: 175).
+(adapted from C. Baker, 1996, p.175)

-Following C. Baker (1996), bilingual programmes will be divided into weak and strong forms of education for bilingualism and biliteracy.
-However, not all of them will be discussed, as some are rather less relevant for the SP countries.
-They are presented in Table 1.
-In drawing implications from the different types of programmes it is recognised that the diversity of language situations in the countries discussed in this paper necessarily means that some implications will be relevant for some countries but not others.
+In drawing implications from the different types of programs it is recognised that the diversity of language situations in the countries discussed in this article necessarily means that some implications will be relevant for some countries but not others.
 In most cases, it will be obvious whether the remarks apply to a particular country or not.
-No, or very little, account is taken of children's various first languages.
+No, or very little, account is taken of children's L1.